testDrive64/hello-world/readme.txt

-This folder I have created to try a few things in Github
+This folder was created to try a few things in Github

 ///////////////////////
 * Here we can add ideas
 ///////////////////////